Thiruchitrambalam: Development

-In December 2019, the film production studio Sun Pictures, headed by Kalanithi Maran, announced a new project with Dhanush.
-The film marked Dhanush's first active project as a producer, as Sun Pictures had earlier distributed Padikkadavan (2009), Aadukalam and Mappillai (2011).
-Mithran R. Jawahar, who earlier directed Yaaradi Nee Mohini (2008), Kutty and Uthamaputhiran (2010), with Dhanush in the lead was rumoured to direct the film, while his involvement was being undisclosed.
-Anirudh Ravichander was announced as the film's music composer in October 2020.
-The film's title Thiruchitrambalam was announced on 5 August 2021.
+On 15 December 2019, Kalanithi Maran, owner of the production house Sun Pictures, announced that the house was joining hands with Dhanush for his 44th film as the lead actor.
+A few days before, Anirudh Ravichander stated that he would collaborate soon with the latter, making speculations whether it is this project or another.
+In January 2020, director Mithran R. Jawahar, who had successful collaborations with Dhanush after Yaaradi Nee Mohini (2008), Kutty and Uthamaputhiran (2010), was reportedly chosen to direct the venture.
+Dhanush was reported to have written the script and chosen Jawahar to direct it.

+In early October that year, reports claimed that production for the project would start after Dhanush completes his commitments to his venture with Mari Selvaraj, which became Karnan (2021).
+Coinciding with the occasion of Anirudh's birthday, he was announced to compose the score, in his reunion with Dhanush after years.
+Cinematographer Om Prakash, editor Prasanna GK, art director Jacki, stunt choreographer Stunt Silva, dance choreographers Jani – Sathish Krishnan and costume designer Kavya Sriram were a part of the technical crew.
+On 5 August 2021, the official title Thiruchitrambalam was announced.

 Casting

 Nithya Menen got 2-3 offers to act with Dhanush before Thiruchitrambalam including for Aadukalam but she could not do that for other reasons.
 Dhanush also planned to direct a film in 2018 which would have Menen collaborating with him, but again that project did not materialise.
 While writing the script for Thiruchtrambalam, Dhanush had Menen in mind for the lead role.
 Finally, in 2020 she was confirmed as the main female lead as Dhanush's friend character Shobhana.
 Later Raashii Khanna and Priya Bhavani Shankar was announced to play supporting roles along with Prakash Raj and Bharathiraja.